aheckmann/node-gameroom/README.md

 # Node-Gameroom

-What you need to get started creating realtime web-based games with nodejs.
+Basic starter kit for creating realtime web-based games with nodejs.

 Includes
-* Bugs - this is alpha baby!
+- Bugs - this is alpha baby!
-* Express for handling your sites content
+- Express for handling your sites content
-* Socket.io for mananging your games realtime events and data
+- Socket.io for mananging your games realtime events and data
-* jQuery
+- jQuery
-* Tiny client-side helper lib to simplify encoding/decoding and message passing
+- Tiny client-side helper lib to simplify encoding/decoding and message passing
-//* oAuth to let your users sign in easily

 Excludes
-* Any database support.
+- Any database support.
 The choice is yours.

 ## Serverside